How Our Sales Work

 - Business credit card - there is a 2.5% surcharge for commercial cards (Please note: limited to £5000 per invoice for new buyers and £1500 per invoice per telephone transactions)

 You will need to either collect your items from the sale location in person, or arrange for a transport company to collect the goods on your behalf.
 Items are to be collected within five working days of the auction date - late collection charges will apply after this date.
+Items must be collected before 3.00pm daily.
 Lots are as seen in the auction photographs and are usually unpacked - you may wish to pack the items yourself, however a packing company can be recommended if needed, please contact us for more information.
 Postage of small items can be arranged at an additional charge.
 Names of haulage and shipping companies can be provided on request.
 If you send a transport company or courier to collect the items purchased please provide them with your buyer’s number, name, sale number and invoice number.